Richard, backed by two homers, pitches Padres past D'backs (Apr 20, 2017) | FOX Sports

 Solarte opened the inning with a hot grounder off third baseman Jake Lamb’s glove for a double.
 Hedges followed with a crisp single.

-The Diamondbacks pulled even at 1-1 when Nick Ahmed’s RBI single in the second scored Iannetta.
-He led off the inning with double.
+The Diamondbacks pulled even when Nick Ahmed’s RBI single in the second scored Iannetta.
+He led off the inning with a double.

 Myers continued his hot start with his homer to give the Padres a 1-0 lead.
 Myers punished Corbin’s 93 mph fastball deep into the Padres’ bullpen, a distance of 431 feet, to extend his hitting streak to 11 games.